Mortgage Amortization Schedule Definition

 Now that you understand how your mortgage payment is calculated and how the amounts of principal and interest change over time, you can see the power of understanding amortization in helping you save money by paying off your loan early.

 See What You Qualify For

-Refinancing - 5-minute read
+Refinancing - 7-minute read